anhnguyendepocen/BA2017/README.md

 - TBA

+# Content

-# Week 1.
+- Week 1.
 Introduction to Business Analytics and R: Ch1
 	- Lecture 1 (Jul.
 24): What is Business Analytics?
 	- Lab 1: Introduction to R
 	- Lecture 2 (Jul.
 27): Business Analytics examples